 Anxiety is a tough battle to face daily, which makes having a natural solution, such as essential oil blends, even so, more important as they don’t have side effects like the traditional medication

 In multiple studies, essential oils have proven to elevate mood.
 Because the aromas are carried directly to the brain, they serve as emotional triggers.
 The limbic system assesses the sensory stimuli, designating pleasure, pain, danger or safety.
 This action then forms and ultimately influences our emotional response, which can include emotions of fear, anger, and depression.

 Our basic emotions and hormonal stability are in response to the most primary aromas.
-This makes odors very influential in our day-to-day lives because they're a pathway to memory and emotion — which is why they can help to combat depression and anxiety.
+This makes odors very influential in our day-to-day lives because they're a pathway to memory and emotion — which is why essential oils can help to combat depression and anxiety.

 Let's talk a little bit in more detail about a few essential oil benefits:

 Bergamot essential oil is an exceptional antidepressant, as it can create a sense of happiness and energy by increasing the circulation of blood thus serving as a natural remedy for anxiety.
 (1)